-This zest and zingy marmalade has a flavour reminiscent of an apricot jam – it looks fabulous with dandelion petals suspended throughout and can be used straight on toast and scones or enjoyed in a more exotic manor by mixing with soy sauce and enjoying as a sweet dipping sauce.
+This dandelion flower jam recipe makes a zesty and zingy marmalade which has a flavour reminiscent of an apricot jam – it looks fabulous with dandelion petals suspended throughout and can be used straight on toast and scones or enjoyed in a more exotic manner by mixing with soy sauce and enjoying as a sweet dipping sauce.

 Makes 3 to 4 medium jars

 · three cooking apples – peeled, cored and chopped

 · 50g Fresh dandelion flowers or a good handful

 1. Put the peeled and cored apples in a pan with the hot water and 3/4 of the dandelion flowers (with green on), simmer for 10 mins, the apples should be soft and liquid a vivid orange.

 2. Strain the mixture through a sieve.

 3. Add the strained liquid back to the pan, adding the lemon juice and sugar

 4. Stir over a low heat until the sugar has dissolved and then add the rest of the dandelion flowers (petals only—remove the green bits)